gardenlinux/gardenlinux/docs/tutorials/local/first-boot-kvm.md

 - An SSH client on your local machine
 - `sudo` or appropriate permissions to access `/dev/kvm`

-:::tip
-Install QEMU and OVMF on Debian/Ubuntu-based systems:
+:::info Install QEMU and OVMF on Debian/Ubuntu-based systems:

 ```bash
 # For amd64 hosts